hjkim971205/zombie-trail/README.md

 ## Description

 A mock-up version of The Oregon Trail game but zombie edition.
 The user can select 4 team members to travel in a van to reach their SafeHaven destination.
+While in the game, the user has to make some smart choices by keeping their team members alive, otherwise when a team member gets sick, they can die.

 ![final screen](/src/assets/images/preview.png)